 A further development of thinking as children get older is capability to edit out irrelevant factors from situations (Davis and Anderson 1999, 174), but when students do not know what is, or is not, likely to be salient there is a propensity to be misled by surface, or other inappropriate, features.
 Brown points out that misleading attention to surface features can be due to learners bringing understandings that have worked for them in the past (1989, 372), a habit we see often in mathematics (e.g. Ryan and Williams 2007), but can also be due to lack of knowledge about the representation and how it works.
 Teachers are the source of knowledge about what is salient and can construct situations in which students have to focus on new variables and new covariance, from which new relations can be deduced.
-To know what is relevant and irrelevant includes knowing classes of non-examples of new categories and counter-examples of new theorems (Lakatos 1976).
+To know what is relevant and irrelevant includes knowing classes of non-examples of new categories, and possible ‘counter-examples’ which challenge the conditionsfor new theorems (Lakatos 1976).

 Another way to prompt new conceptualisation is to provide microworlds in which explanation of phenomena operates at new levels because of the context.
-Pratt and Noss (2002) show this might in a new-to-students conceptual world of randomness.
+Pratt and Noss (2002) show how explanations developedin a new-to-students conceptual world of randomness.
 In a sequence of clinical interviews with early adolescent students, involving a sequence of predictions of on-screen phenomena, they found that, by developing the software to perturb thinking, they could organise the setting so that students eventually developed a new idea, N, which was more sophisticated and abstract than their naïve notions of randomness.
 Students did not, however, use idea N the next time it was appropriate; it had to be cued by a situation which was structurally similar to that which originally led to its creation.
 N was a situated abstraction which only gradually, through tasks which coordinated naïve ideas with new situations, became understood in its own terms.
 This required design of a neighbourhood of nearly-similar situations.
 It is also noteworthy that the tasks they used had an imaginary purpose, mending a ‘broken’ artifact in a microworld, rather than being only explanatory.

 From the above discussion we have seen that adolescent learners can, in suitable circumstances: adopt new classifications; re-theorise as a result of conflicting experience; learn from successful repetition; infer structures from multiple instances, including symbolic instances; identify relations; shift between phenomena and analogous images; imagine relations when offered new classifications; extend relations into imagined new spaces; handle new or unfamiliar entities if there is an accessible form of representation; and learn about relations between relations.
 These abilities may depend on: availability of appropriate near-iconic models and images; having attention drawn to salient features; interference or support from prior knowledge; having a purpose.
 For these abstract moves, the presence of an adult to offer new classifications of higher-order ideas, to draw attention to salient aspects, and to structure experiences that make these necessary, is critical.
 The studies above indicate that the following pedagogic actions are entirely consistent with both the nature of higher mathematics and with the learning developments that go on in adolescence: